West Kootenay logging blockader files police complaint, is sued by company - BC Local News

 In a second notice of claim the company states it had a license along with cutting permits and road permits to harvest timber near Balfour Forest Service Road.
 It alleges Ogden blocked the road causing financial losses for the company and its contractors by preventing them from going to work.

 The company asks for monetary damages to be assessed by the court, and for its legal costs.
-The damages would cover losses at Balfour to the company and its contractors for an unspecified number of days of inability to log, and an unspecified amount in Salisbury Creek due to alleged delays caused by the blockade.
+The damages would cover losses to the company and its contractors for an unspecified number of days of inability to log, and an unspecified amount due to alleged delays caused by the blockades.
 If the matter comes to a court hearing, the company would have to prove the amount of damages.

 Also listed as defendants in the both notices of claim are Mick Grabowski and Brock Schneider, and, for the Salisbury Creek claim only, Tom Prior.